ibm-cloud-architecture/refarch-asset-analytics/docs/cassandra/readme.md

 We also recommend to be familiar with [this kubernetes tutorial on how to deploy Cassandra with Stateful Sets](https://kubernetes.io/docs/tutorials/stateful-application/cassandra/).

 * Connect to ICP.
 We are using one namespace called 'greencompute'.
-You can use our script `deployCassandra.sh` under the `../scripts` folder
+You can use our script `deployCassandra.sh` under the `../scripts` folder to automate the deployment:

 * create Cassandra headless service
  ```
 $ kubectl apply -f deployment/cassandra/cassandra-service.yaml -n greencompute
 $ kubectl get svc cassandra -n greencompute